FedjaW/btw-i-use-ansible/README.md

 ## Prerequisites

-This ansible playbook supports `MacOSX` and `Ubunug`.
+This ansible playbook supports `MacOSX` and `Ubuntu`.

 The bare minimum you need to have on your system is `sudo`, `git`, `curl`

-Make sure you have the latest packages installed:
+Make sure you have the latest and greatest packages installed before running the playbook:

 ```shell
 # MaxOSX